 The first tab offers an advanced closing cost calculator with detailed and precise calculations, while the second tab offers a simplified closing cost calculator which shows a broader range of estimates.
-The third tab shows current Cambridge mortgage rates to help you estimate payments and find a local lender.
+The third tab shows current Fairfield mortgage rates to help you estimate payments and find a local lender.
 A guide to better understanding closing costs is published below the calculators.
 Our guide also lists state-by-state average closing costs before and after taxes.

 Here is a more in-depth closing cost calculator which highlights individual fees you can expect to pay.
 This calculator allows you to select your loan type (conventional, FHA or VA) or if you will pay cash for the property.
 It will then estimate your total expected closing costs.
 This is an estimate of how much you will need on the day your home purchase is made.
 Please remember that this is an estimate, the actual fees and expenses may change depending on a variety of factors including the actual closing date.
 Below the calculator is a summary of the inputs and calculations used to create this estimate.